-Legal disclaimer: This section is one family's story and how they meet the mandatory homeschooling requirements in Vermont.
+Legal disclaimer: This page provides suggestions and information on how to meet the mandatory school attendance laws in Vermont.
 It is not intended and should not be used as definitive legal advice.
 In most states, parents find a variety of legal methods to pursue the educational approach that they prefer for their child.

 Vermont Homeschool Resources